gitter-badger/efesto/docs/tokens.rst

 Tokens
 ======

-In Efesto there two types of tokens: standard and eternal.
-When a client authenticates, it uses either one.
+Efesto uses tokens to authenticate clients.
+There are two types of tokens: standard tokens, that expire after a certain amount of time, and eternal tokens, that do not expire but can be revoked.

 Standard tokens
 ###############
-Standard tokens are time-bound tokens stored on clients.
-Efesto does not force a way to store these tokens on the client, rather is the client responsibility whether and how to store them.
+Standard tokens are emitted when a client authenticates successfully.
+Efesto does not store them, rather is the client that stores the token and sends it when making a request.

+After a certain amount of time, a standard token will expire and it won't be accepted by Efesto.

 .. note::